PI-Portal/pi_portal/README.md

 ### Hardware

 1. A Raspberry Pi 3.

->You'll need a Raspberry PI 3, with Raspberry Pi OS or similar installed and reliable internet.
+   - You'll need a Raspberry PI 3, with Raspberry Pi OS or similar installed and reliable internet.

->You'll be able to use this program with other Raspberry PI versions, but you may need to [compile filebeat](./scripts/arm/filebeat.sh) with different architecture settings.
+   - You'll be able to use this program with other Raspberry PI versions, but you may need to [compile filebeat](./scripts/arm/filebeat.sh) with different architecture settings.
 I have tested it on Raspberry PI 3.
 2. Contact switches.
-> These are available cheaply on ebay, AWS or at your local electronics store.
+   - These are available cheaply on ebay, AWS or at your local electronics store.

-> Some examples can be found [here](https://www.burglaryalarmsystem.com/category/magnetic-contact.html).
+   - Some examples can be found [here](https://www.burglaryalarmsystem.com/category/magnetic-contact.html).
 3. Temperature monitors.
-> Currently, only the DHT11 is supported, but it's very trivial to add support for the DHT22.
+   - Currently, only the DHT11 is supported, but it's very trivial to add support for the DHT22.

->  You can find out more about these sensors [here](https://learn.adafruit.com/dht).
+   -  You can find out more about these sensors [here](https://learn.adafruit.com/dht).
 4. Wiring between the switches, temperature monitor and the Raspberry Pi.
-> I found female jumper cables made this pretty painless.
+   - I found female jumper cables made this pretty painless.

-> Edit the [config.json](./config.json) file to customize your pin outs and integrations.
+   - Edit the [config.json](./config.json) file to customize your pin outs and integrations.

-This configuration can be found [here](pi_portal/config.py).

 5. A USB camera or webcam that's compatible with [motion](https://motion-project.github.io/).

-> [Many](https://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingDevices) webcams are compatible, and easy to find.
+   - [Many](https://www.lavrsen.dk/foswiki/bin/view/Motion/WorkingDevices) webcams are compatible, and easy to find.

 ### OS Dependencies